joinimagine/imagine_home_assignments/README.md

 1. Browse through the assignments based on your role and select the one that interests you the most.
 2. Create a public repository on your GitHub profile with the name of the chosen assignment.
 3. Implement the home assignment in your repository.
-4. Return here and create a pull request to add your implementation to the submissions table.
+4. Return here and create a pull request to add your implementation to the submissions list.
 5. Seek feedback from the Imagine community!
 Let's learn from each other!
+6. Discuss your submission with your tech coach or other students over at Imagine's Slack!

+If you can't find a task that is sutiable for your experience, Let us know!
+We are working on increasing the number of projects in here!